vboyev-MSFT/defender-docs/defender-endpoint/mac-whatsnew.md

 ![Uploaded Image](media/mac-whatsnew/image.png)

 If end user encounters a prompt for Defender for Endpoint on macOS processes such as *wdavdaemon_enterprise* or *Microsoft Defender Helper,* the end user can safely choose Deny option.
 This selection will not impact Defender's functionality.
+Enterprises can also add *Microsoft Defender* to allow [incoming connections](https://support.apple.com/en-ca/guide/deployment/dep8d306275f/web) .
+This issue is fixed in macOS Sequoia 15.2

 ## Sequoia support